diegocomesana/factable/README.md

 **_Factable Server_** can register function calls and write and delete test files.

 Factable saves its state in "**factable.json**" file in the root of your project.
-Every test written is saved there.
+Every test metadata is saved there.
 You should include it in your git tracked files.

 ---